-Refer participants to the Procuring Timeline Example handout located in the Participant's Workbook.
-Ask participants to review the handout and discuss when they would complete the tasks noted on the timeline.
-Remind participants that the handout serves as a model of a procurement timeline, and district's needs may differ.
+Review the following Procuring Timeline Example handout, and discuss when you would complete the tasks noted on the timeline.
+Remember, this handout serves as a model of a procurement timeline, and district's needs may vary, and the monthly tasks may differ.